mm80843/T3.5/docs/index.md

 of COVID-19](article_oecd_global_2021)
 * [What has been the impact of the COVID-19 pandemic on immigrants?
 An update on recent evidence](article_oecd_what_2022)
+* [Air, Surface Environmental, and Personal
+Protective Equipment Contamination by Severe
+Acute Respiratory Syndrome Coronavirus 2
+(SARS-CoV-2) From a Symptomatic Patient](article_ong_air_2020)
 * [Infodemic and the spread of fake news in the COVID-19-era](article_orso_infodemic_2020)
 * [Effects to Construction Project Management
 Impacted Circular Economic of Covid-19 Pandemic](article_paikan_effects_2021)
+* [Nurture to nature via COVID-19, a self-regenerating environmental strategy of environment in global context](article_paital_nurture_2020)
 * [Impacts of COVID-19 on Health and Safety of Workforce in Construction Industry](article_pamidimukkala_impacts_2021)
 * [Technology intervention for preventing COVID-19